sohamkhanna08/Satellite-Imagery-CNN-Defense/README.md

 ## Model architecture

 A custom CNN architecture named SpectrumNet was designed, consisting of multiple convolutional and spectral blocks to capture multi-scale features from the input images.
 The architecture leverages Batch Normalization and ReLU activation to stabilize and accelerate training.
-This model was optimized with defense-specific terrain recognition tasks in mind.
+This model was optimized with defence-specific terrain recognition tasks in mind.

 <p align="center"><img src = "Resources/architecture_cnn.png" width="400"/></p>